-Let’s begin with the COVID relief package Biden has been pushing.
+Let’s begin with the dishonesty and discuss Biden’s $1.9 trillion COVID relief package.

 Mitch will bring us together

-Mitch, please stop, your deep belief in unity and bipartisanship is overwhelming me…
+Mitch, please stop, your belief in unity and bipartisanship is underwhelming…

 What real unity looks like

-The Republican Party’s calls for unity are not serious.
-They are hollow.
-If they truly hoped to achieve unity, that would mean they understood that democracy—the rules and foundation of our system—come first.
-For true unity to be achieved, it is Republicans that need to do the leg work, not Democrats.
+The Republican Party’s call for unity is anything but serious.
+If they truly hoped to achieve unity, that would begin with understanding that democracy—the rules and foundation of our system—comes first.
+Voting unanimously in favor of Trump’s impeachment would be a good start.